What’s the best Cross fountain pen?

 5.)
 Cross Calais Fountain Pen

-Its Art Deco design gives it a kind of simplicity without looking cheap, but it is super affordable, and a lot of people order them with personalized engraving because it really stands out on the wider barrel.
+Its Art Deco design gives it a kind of simplicity without looking cheap, but it is super affordable.
+In addition, a lot of people order them with personalized engraving because it really stands out on the wider barrel.

 The Calais is solid with zero plastic-y clickiness.
-The nib isn’t super high-quality; it’s made of stainless steel, so it's unlikely to break, but it just doesn’t flex a whole lot.
+The nib isn’t super high-quality; it’s made of stainless steel, so it's unlikely to break.
+That being said, it just doesn’t flex a whole lot.
 But I haven’t ever had a problem with the ink flow or anything else to do with nib functionality.

 Overall, the Calais fountain pen is a great starter pen and makes an even better gift pen.